nixonchris/gulp-require-convert/README.md

 ## Overview

-Require-convert will convert CommonJs files that look like this:
+Require-convert will take CommonJs files that look like this:

 ```javascript
 var foo = require('foo');